Retiortuk/Ngopi-Web/README.md

 <br>

 **Payment Methods**
-<p>There Are 2 Options To For Payment Method Cash And Online Payment First Cash, cash is user pay front in the cashier user can use other methods than cash in cashier, Online Payment is User Can Pay Online Using QRIS, Virtual Account, etc.., This System Used MidTrans As a Payment GateAway</p>
+<p>There Are 2 Options For Payment Method, Cash And Online Payment, First Cash, cash is user pay in front the cashier user can choose other methods than cash in cashier, Online Payment is User Can Pay Online Using QRIS, Virtual Account, etc.., This System Used MidTrans As a Payment GateAway</p>

 <p>Payment Method: Cash</p>